 Other software available through UBC IT Software Licensing catalog can be found here https://it.ubc.ca/services/desktop-print-services/software-licensing.

 Microsoft Dreamspark is now called Microsoft Imagine.

 Eligible Engineering students can get selected Microsoft operating system, server, and development tool software for your teaching and learning purposes (non-commercial).
-All active students in Applied Science, including Engineering, are eligible for this service.
-All you need to to be registered in a course section in a Faculty of Applied Science program for the current or upcoming semester, or have declared your specialization in the Faculty and be eligible to register for the current semester in either Vancouver or Okanagan campuses.
+All active students in Applied Science at the Vancouver campus, including Engineering, are eligible for this service.
+All you need to to be registered in a course section in a Faculty of Applied Science (Vancouver campus) program for the current or upcoming semester, or have declared your specialization in the Faculty and be eligible to register for the current semester.

 Faculty members in the Faculty of Applied Science are also eligible and can follow the below instructions for students as well.